vives-project-xp/EducationalGame2/README.md

 [Difficulty](#difficulties): :green_circle:
 ### Save the fishes
 ![free fish image](assets/freethefish.png)
-the pronlem inthis minigame is the there is overfishing wich can affect the ocean marine lives and the sea environment.
+the problem inthis minigame is the there is overfishing wich can affect the ocean marine lives and the sea environment.

+how to play:
+1. cut te fishnet to free the fish inside

 # contributors
 @BossuytC @SamDw123 @nikitavdc @steellight541
 on :office:[github](https://github.com/vives-project-xp/EducationalGame2/)